-When President Barack Obama took office, in January of 2009, he had inherited the Great Recession—the worst economic crisis that America had had since the 1930s.
-Similar to what had worked then, he asked Congress to fund a sizable Economic Stimulus Plan, which would put Americans back to work.
-Government spending!
+When President Barack Obama took office, in January of 2009, he had inherited the Great Recession—the worst economic crisis that America has had since the 1930s.
+Similar to what had worked then, he asked Congress to fund a sizable Economic Stimulus Plan, which would put Americans back to work–Government spending!

 Although Congress approved the Plan, they downsized the funding considerably, and (now Speaker) Paul Ryan cautioned the Administration: warning of a budget deficit; a downgrading of our credit rating; and he suggested that no one would buy our bonds.
 None of that Doom and Gloom, however, ever came to pass.
 That’s what is so ironic that President-Elect Donald Trump has suggested doing the same thing as President Obama.
-Well, at least he says it is!
+Well, at least he calls it the same thing!

-A Plan to Re-build America would help our Nation, both physically and economically—by fixing things and creating jobs.
+A Plan to Re-build America would help our Nation, both physically and economically—by fixing things that are falling apart, and thereby creating jobs.
 Ideally, the government would retain control of the projects—both in construction and the management phase afterward—and reap the future revenue stream which some projects might generate.
 But remember, Donald Trump is not prone to giving much detail!

 Trump’s vision of Infrastructure, however, would be to sell the same T-bonds; but, focus only on those projects, which corporate buyers could profit from.
 The U.S. Treasury would raise $800 billion in debt, sell (really “out-source”) the actual projects to large corporations—mostly public utilities and construction companies.
 Those corporations would, in turn, then receive the revenue from the projects, which they would own in perpetuity.
 And, believe it or not, his outsourcing plan gets even stranger.
 Tax breaks!